BigGay-AL/BigGay-AL/README.md

 -I LOVE south park sooooooo much <br>
 -I draw but its more for myself cuz it looks crappy <br>
--Style is my top ship ever, I love them so much bro theyre cannon i swear aghghhh<br>
+-Style is my fav ship ever, I love them so much bro theyre cannon i swear aghghhh<br>
 -I lovelovelove stan so much, hes me i am him trust <br>
 -Dogs are my favourite animals ever theyre such little babies ahshhaj<br>
 -I may or may not be a lil scared of cats.. (still love them tho)<br>